-(a) OC shall determine, in consultation with the employees in the appropriate program, the need for new employees who will be covered by this Agreement.

-(b) OC shall establish, in consultation with the employees in the appropriate program, appropriate qualifications for positions covered by this Agreement.

-(c) For full-time or part-time positions over six months duration, selection committees shall be established and shall normally consist of: two employees on regular appointment from the appropriate program, including the Department Chair if appropriate, one employee on regular appointment from within the bargaining unit, one employee from within OC who may be the Regional Dean, if appropriate, one student from the program involved, the designated supervisor, (or designate), and one representative of the Human Resources Department in an advisory role.
-At the discretion of the designated supervisor, a representative from the community may be included for a program associated with an outside professional organization.
-The Committee shall review all applications, prepare a shortlist which shall normally contain the names of three candidates, interview the short-listed candidates, and recommend to the OC President or designate the candidates for appointment in order of preference.
+- (a) OC shall determine, in consultation with the employees in the appropriate program, the need for new employees who will be covered by this agreement. - (b) OC shall establish, in consultation with the employees in the appropriate program, appropriate qualifications for positions covered by this agreement. - (c) For full-time and part-time positions under six months' duration, the Dean, in consultation with the appropriate Department Chair, may appoint a candidate for the position. - (d) For full-time or part-time positions over six months' duration, selection committees shall be established by the designated supervisor or designate and shall normally consist of: - (1) two employees on regular appointment from the appropriate program, including the Department Chair, if appropriate; - (2) one employee on regular appointment from within the bargaining unit; and/or - (3) one employee from within OC who may be the Regional Dean; - (4) the designated supervisor (or designate); and - (5) one representative of the Human Resources Department in an advisory role.

-(d) When a new instructor is required for a program in which there are no existing employees, the two employee representatives on a selection committee shall be selected from related programs by the designated supervisor.

-(e) For full-time and part-time positions under six months duration, the Dean, in consultation with the appropriate Department Chair, will recommend a candidate for appointment to the position.
+The Committee shall review all applications, prepare a short list which shall normally contain the names of three candidates, interview the short-listed candidates, and recommend to the designated supervisor the candidates for appointment in order of preference.

-(f) The chair of a selection committee shall normally be the designated supervisor (or designate).
-The designated supervisor (or designate) may relinquish the chair of the Selection Committee by appointing the Department Chair to chair the Committee.
+- (e) When a new instructor is required for a program in which there are no existing employees, the two employee representatives on a selection committee shall be selected from related programs by the designated supervisor. - (f) The Chair of a selection committee shall normally be the designated supervisor (or designate).
+The designated supervisor (or designate) may relinquish the Chair of the Selection Committee by appointing the Department Chair to chair the Committee.
 If the designated supervisor (or designate) is absent, the Department Chair shall chair the Committee.
-In selections without Department Chairs, the designated supervisor (or designate) shall appoint a Selection Committee Chair.

-(g) Employee representatives on selection committees shall be selected by the employees on regular appointments in the appropriate program in collaboration with the designated supervisor.

-(h) Upon request, the Union shall have the right to have a union observer present for the interviews.
-The Union shall be responsible for replacement costs and expenses associated with providing the union observer.

-(i) Selection committees shall base their recommendations on the criteria determined under Clause 11(b), together with expansions to those criteria provided by the designated supervisor and deemed appropriate by the Selection Committee.
-In the final stages of the selection procedure, if there are two or more candidates whom the Selection Committee finds equally qualified for the position, and if one of these candidates is an internal applicant, the Selection Committee shall recommend that first preference be given to the internal candidate.

-(j) The failure of a member or members of a selection committee to attend meetings of selection committees, shall not invalidate the recommendations of the Committee.

-(k) A current employee who applies for a posted position and is unsuccessful shall, upon request, be notified of the reasons why they were unsuccessful.
-This request must be made in writing to the Manager, Human Resources within five days of the employee being notified of the decision of the Selection Committee.
+In selections without Department Chairs, the designated supervisor (or designate) shall appoint a selection committee chair. - (g) Applicants from within the bargaining unit with 1302 hours and who retain seniority rights per Article 20 shall be granted an interview for any regular position within the employee's department that the employee applies for provided the employee possesses the required qualification, education and experience for the position and the employee is assessed satisfactory on his or her most recent evaluation. - (h) When an internal applicant(s) has been short-listed for a position covered by this agreement, a union representative shall have the right to sit as an observer during the interviews and selection of the candidates.
+The Union shall be responsible for replacement costs and expenses associated with providing the union observer. - (i) Selection committees shall base their recommendations on the criteria determined under Clause 11(b), together with expansions to those criteria provided by the designated supervisor and deemed appropriate by the Selection Committee.
+In the final stages of the selection procedure, if there are two or more candidates whom the Selection Committee finds equally qualified for the position, and if one of these candidates is an internal applicant, the Selection Committee shall recommend that first preference be given to the internal candidate. - (j) The failure of a member or members of a selection committee to attend meetings of selection committees, shall not invalidate the recommendations of the Committee. - (k) A current employee who applies for a posted position and is unsuccessful shall, upon request, be notified of the reasons why they were unsuccessful.
+This request must be made in writing to the Manager, Employee & Labour Relations within five days of the employee being notified of the decision of the Selection Committee.

-(1) Secondment
+(I) Secondment